-Applicants are required to submit recommendation letters from their previous university, religious leader or their employer/professional field.
-The documents can be uploaded during application process or sent directly to admissions@aua.ac.ke as an attachment.
+Applicants are required to submit recommendation letters from their previous University, religious leader or their employer/professional field.
+The documents can be uploaded during application process or sent directly to <a href="mailto:admissions@admissions.

-See programme specific requirements to know if the applicants need to have relevant work experience after earning their undergraduate degree and for other requirements.
+See program specific requirements to know if the applicants need to have relevant work experience after earning their undergraduate degree and for other requirements.